ogrecio/RanFog/README.md

 [4] Breiman L. Bagging predictors.
 Machine Learning, 24:123-140, 1996.

 [5] Tibshirani R., 1996.
 Bias, variance, and prediction error for classification rules.
 Technical Report, Statistics Department, University of Toronto.

+# FAQ

+-*How can Ranfog distinguish between categorical and continuous features?*
+Ranfog treat all covariates as continuos.
+It subsequently split the node based on the mean value of the selected covariate.
+If the user is interested on treating a feature as a categorical, this feature must be codified as a dummy variable instead.
+For instance, for a feature with 3 levels (A, B, C), substitute it for 3 dummy variables with possible values either 0 or 1.
+Each new variable represents a level of the feature.
+This is:
+A record with a value "level A" in the factor is codified as 1 0 0.
+A record with a value "level B" in the factor is codified as 0 1 0.
+A record with a value "level C" in the factor is codified as 0 0 1.